Schmitzi/webserv/checklist.md

 - Compare behavior with NGINX for edge cases
 - Write stress tests in various languages
 - Ensure the server never hangs or crashes

+//TODO: means we always need a host specified?
+   [from RFC] A client MUST include a Host header field in all HTTP/1.1 request messages .
+If the requested URI does not include an Internet host name for the service being requested, then the Host header field MUST be given with an empty value.
+An HTTP/1.1 proxy MUST ensure that any request message it forwards does contain an appropriate Host header field that identifies the service being requested by the proxy.
+All Internet-based HTTP/1.1 servers MUST respond with a 400 (Bad Request) status code to any HTTP/1.1 request message which lacks a Host header field.

+   [from Claude] The HTTP/1.1 specification requires that every request include a Host header, and servers are required to reject any HTTP/1.1 request that lacks this header with a 400 status code.
+   So the protection works at two levels:
+   Client level: Most HTTP clients (like curl) won't let you make requests without specifying where to connect Server level: If somehow a malformed request gets through, HTTP/1.1 servers will reject it with 400 Bad Request